ics-software-engineering/meteor-example-uh-cas/README.md

 The settings file configures your application to use the University of Hawaii "test" CAS server.
 This server is different from the production UH CAS server in one significant way: not all UH accounts are available on this server.
 If you wish to use this server, you must first communicate with the UH ITS staff to ensure that it is configured with your UH account information.

+For an overview of CAS in general and its implementation at UH, see [the Introduction to CAS Screencast](https://www.youtube.com/watch?v=M1NgsJ-NjDI).

 ## Credits

 Thanks to [Yongwen Xu](https://github.com/yongwen) for the sample code.